steve-cqu/networking/linux/texteditor.md

 ### nano: Save and Exit with Ctrl-o and Ctrl-x

-In nano (and many aspects of Linux), to save a file involved *writing* the file out to disk.
+In nano (and many aspects of Linux), to save a file involved *writing* the buffer out to disk.
 In nano to save a file press Ctrl and o.
 Once saved you can exit with Ctrl-x:

 ![nano Save and Exit](./images/nano-save-exit.gif)

+When you save you are given the option to change the file name.
+Normally you can just press *Enter* to keep the same file name.

-If you attempt to exit without a file being saved you will be prompted if you really
+If you attempt to exit without a file being saved you will be prompted if you want to save the file (buffer) first. usualyl you press *y* and then *Enter* to keep the same file name

 ![nano Exit before Save](./images/nano-save-only.gif)